pwalser75/spring-boot-platform/README.md

   openssl ec -in jwt.pem -pubout -outform PEM -out jwt-pub.pem
   ```

-This yields the `jwt.pem` private key and `jwt-pub.pem` public key, which you ship with your application (see section 'Configuration' above).
+This yields the `jwt.pem` private key and `jwt-pub.pem` public key, which you ship with your application (see section '
+Configuration' above).

 The keys would look like this: